data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-generic-handling-flat-files.md

 Some examples are:
 * Using the created and/or modified date/time from the file.
-* Using a derived generation date of the file relative to the ‘sysdate day’.
+* Using a derived generation date of the file relative to the ï¿½sysdate dayï¿½.
 This can be useful when processing daily batch data.
 In a daily interval, one (1) day can be subtracted from the generation date in order to process the correct date time of the event.
 The same process is applicable to any other used Batch interval.
 A file date that is the same as the sysdate means that the file itself was generated on the same day, usually just past midnight.
 If the generation date is the sysdate minus one date, then the generation date can be used as date time event.

 ## Related Patterns
-* Design Pattern 015 – Generic – Loading Staging Area Tables.
+* Design Pattern 015 ï¿½ Generic ï¿½ Loading Staging Area Tables.